 Selfie sticks aren’t allowed inside the park.
-A tripod, on the other hand, is permitted as long as it can be folded into your bag while it’s not in use.
+On the other hand, a tripod is permitted as long as it can be folded into your bag while it’s not in use.

 A small tip for those of you who are parents:

-If you’re visiting with the little ones and they want to dress up as their favorite characters, buy the costumes online and arrive at the park dressed up, this option is a lot cheaper than buying the costumes on site.
+If you’re visiting with the little ones and they want to dress up as their favorite characters, buy the costumes online and arrive at the park dressed up.
+This option is a lot cheaper than purchasing the costumes on site.

 Pickin’ it up:

-If you don’t have enough space in your bag, or if you just simply don’t feel like dragging with you the giant plushie you just bought for your niece (or yourself, we don’t judge around here!) throughout the whole day, there’s an option to leave the purchase at the store (as long as it’s done before 3 pm) and pick it up later at the exit from the park at the Disney Village (the hotel area that is adjacent to the train station you got off of this morning).
+Suppose you don’t have enough room in your bag or simply don’t feel like dragging with you the giant plushie you just bought for your niece (or yourself, we don’t judge around here!) throughout the whole day.

 Alternatively, if you’re staying at one of the Disney hotels, you can pick up your purchase from the hotel’s boutique from around 8 pm.
 Please remember to keep the receipt as you’ll need to present it to pick up your purchase.